XYGuo1996/DARe-VQ/README.md

 ## Acknowledgements

 This implementation is built upon the **WavTokenizer** framework.
 We thank the authors of WavTokenizer and related open-source projects for making their code publicly available.

+## Citation

+The paper is under review.
+The citation record will be updated when archival bibliographic information is available.